waku-org/waku-simulator/README.md

 This will:
 * spin up grafana/prometheus for monitoring, see `http://localhost:3000`.
 * spin up a bootstrap nwaku node.
-* spin up a given amount of nwaku/gowaku nodes with specific versions.
+* spin up a given amount of nwaku nodes with specific versions.
 * spin up a `rest-traffic` instance that will inject traffic into the network (see flags for rate and msg size)

 ## notes